 With digital transformation firmly taking hold, the highest-performing companies no longer rely on guesswork to make decisions.
 Gathering hard data and using analytic tools is a more accurate and effective approach to maximizing growth.
 As such, there's plenty of preparation involved before you start building your business' sales pipeline.

-The nature of a consistently full pipeline is flow.
-Minimize pain points and stagnation, with cold leads filtered out as quickly as possible.
+The key to a consistently full pipeline is flow.
+Minimize pain points and stagnation, with unqualified leads filtered out as quickly as possible.
 Before building a sales pipeline, business leaders need an intricate understanding of the following:

 - Organizational goals and revenue targets